-The different categories represent economic and non economic goals and are mapped into clusters of business, as shown in the picture below, to help identifying the most relevant standardized KPIs (all certified by relevant functions) for each business, with specific focus on risk-adjusted, sustainability-driven metrics and economic measures.
+The different categories represent economic and non economic goals and are mapped into clusters of business, as shown in the picture below, to help identifying the most relevant standardized KPIs (all certified by relevant functions), with specific focus on risk-adjusted, sustainability-driven metrics and economic measures.
 Sustainability KPIs (see next page) are the goals that meet current needs without compromising the ability of the Company to generate profit in the future and which have an impact on the creation of medium/long-term value for one or more stakeholders.

-KPI Bluebook business clusters
+KPI Bluebook library